 This tutorial shows you how to apply appropriate structural markup to tables.
 It includes the following pages:

-Basic Tables: For simple tables with content that is easy to distinguish, mark up header cells with
+Tables with one header for rows or columns: For tables with content that is easy to distinguish, mark up header cells with

-Irregular Tables: For tables where header cells span multiple rows or columns, define column and row groups and set the range of the header cells using the
+Tables with irregular headers have header cells that span multiple columns and/or rows: For these tables, define column and row groups and set the range of the header cells using the

 headersattributes to explicitly associate header and data cells.